Gleyber Torres Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.62).
+- The White Sox have a 4.59 team ERA that ranks 24th across all MLB pitching staffs.

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (157 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (157 total, 1.4 per game).

-- In his most recent time out on Thursday against the Texas Rangers, the righty threw 1 2/3 innings, giving up seven earned runs while surrendering seven hits.
+- In his last appearance on Thursday, the right-hander threw 5 1/3 innings against the Texas Rangers, giving up four earned runs while surrendering five hits.

+- The 27-year-old has an ERA of 3.92, with 8.3 strikeouts per nine innings, in 10 games this season.
+Opponents have a .190 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.